-Partnerships for Achieving Careers in Technology and Science (PACTS) is a year-round youth leadership experience, designed to involve students as an integral part of the Franklin Institute.
+Partnerships for Achieving Careers in Technology and Science (PACTS) is an academic year youth leadership experience, designed to involve students as an integral part of The Franklin Institute.
 It combines science enrichment, career development, mentoring, and leadership opportunities for diverse middle and high school students in the Philadelphia region.
-PACTS has two points of entrée, raising 6 graders and raising 8th graders.
+PACTS has two points of entrée, rising 6th graders and rising 8th graders.
 As a PACTS student, you can experience hands-on science workshops, environmental research, science themed field trips, and much, much more.

 Design, Build, Operate, and Maintain.
 These are the four steps to building and maintaining a successful robot, and the first lesson of the PACTS Robotics workshops.
 We have three areas of robot workshops, one is designed for middle school students, the other is geared to high school students and our last robot program we call special projects.
 Students meet weekly to put their designs into action.
 They also prepare for competition as well as museum wide and community events to show cases their work.

 Science in the city is a program that helps young adolescents explore cities through the aspects of modern architecture to determine how these structures affect them and their neighborhood.

 Science Investigators covers a broad range of topics over the course of the year.
 Some of the topics include forensic investigation, app design, and hydroponics.
 The students have the opportunity to perform science projects, and go on field trips related to the topic of study.

 Extraordinary PACTS students are invited to join our team of Explainers, who work in the museum as junior staff members.
 Explainers act as peer leaders and mentors to the students in the various areas of the PACTS program.
 They also participate in youth development seminars, participate in community volunteer events, and maintain the PACTS Laboratory.
 Explainers have a great reputation at The Franklin Institute and are invited to collaborate with other Institute departments toco-host events inside and outside the museum.